m4sc0tech/turtlebot3-imitation-learning/README.md

 I'm at an early stage in applied robotics.
 I actively use AI tools as part of my learning process — to understand concepts, debug code, and accelerate the learning curve — the same way I'd use documentation or a mentor.
 I review, understand, and document every technical decision before considering it final; the goal is genuine learning, not just producing code.

 ### Goal
-Building an honest, auditable portfolio on the path to a Master's in the US, with a long-term focus on AI/ML engineering.
+From first-year student to AI/ML engineer at a top-tier company, in 4-5 years.
+An honest, auditable portfolio — a little better every week — on the way to a master's degree in the US.

 Open to feedback from the community.